-Please note: covid restrictions still apply in restaurants and you will need to wear a face mask (unless medically exempt) when not seated at a table so please do remember to bring a mask with you.
+Please note: For the safety of our staff and customers we request customers continue wear a face mask when not seated at a table (unless medically exempt) so please do remember to bring a mask with you.

 Sun: 17:00 to 21:00